45 Drought Tolerant Plants For Dry Climates

 Leaves remain evergreen in warmer climates but may die off and regrow in the cooler parts of their range.
 Tiny purple flowers bloom in the summer months and attract butterflies and other pollinators.

-Lavender is best grown in full sun.
+Grow lavender in full sun.
 This plant needs average-quality, well-drained soil.
 It does not do well in areas with high humidity and constantly moist soils, as it is prone to mildew and rot.
-This drought-tolerant plant is an excellent candidate to grow in containers, in a rock garden, herb garden, or with other mixed perennials.
+This drought-tolerant plant is an excellent candidate for containers, a rock garden, herb garden, or mixed perennial plantings.

 Lavender Cotton